danhalliday/danhalliday.com/source/projects/smashing-magazine-magic-flip-cards.html.md

 title: Magic Flip Cards
 date: 2020-02-05

-summary: I wrote a tutorial for Smashing Magazine introducing a more robust implementation for animated flip cards.
+summary: I wrote for Smashing Magazine to introduce a more robust implementation for animated flip cards.

 skills:
   - Web